Morgan Editing

 Different types of text editing focus on various aspects of the proof.
 These include:

-♦ Copy Editing: Focus on grammar, spelling, punctuation, and usage.
+- Copyediting: Focus on grammar, spelling, punctuation, usage, and consistency.